t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Link:
 : A hypermedia control that enables a client to navigate between resources and thereby change the client state.

+Link Relation Type:
+: An identifier that describes how the link target resource relates to the current resource  (see {{RFC5988}}).

 Media Type:
 : A string such as "text/html" or "application/json" that is used to label representations so that it is known how the representation should be interpreted and how it is encoded.